walkerj90/e-Commerce-Backend/README.md

 ## Installation
 - Both Node.js and MySQL must be installed on your computer.
-- Clone the repo by copying and pasting in your command line:
+- Clone the repo by copying and pasting in your command line
-  - `git clone git@github.com:tchestnut85/e-commerce-backend.git`
 - Navigate to the root directory and run:
   - `npm install`
 - To start the server, in the command line run: